projectsesame/sesame/site/content/resources/upgrading.md

 $ kubectl apply -f examples/sesame/02-job-certgen.yaml
 ```

-If your version of Contour is older than v1.12, please upgrade to v1.12 first, then upgrade to v1.13.1.
+If your version of Sesame is older than v1.12, please upgrade to v1.12 first, then upgrade to v1.13.1.

-Upgrade your Contour deployment:
+Upgrade your Sesame deployment:

 ```bash
 $ kubectl apply -f examples/sesame/03-sesame.yaml
 ```

-Once the Contour deployment has finished upgrading, update the Envoy DaemonSet:
+Once the Sesame deployment has finished upgrading, update the Envoy DaemonSet:

 ```bash
 $ kubectl apply -f examples/sesame/03-envoy.yaml
 ```

-## Upgrading Contour 1.11.0 to 1.12.0
+## Upgrading Sesame 1.11.0 to 1.12.0

 ### Required Envoy version